-I gave a talk this past weekend at SDX Portland on tips for controlling and ending chats.
-Here are the slides and script 🙂
+I gave a workshop this past weekend at SDX Portland on tips for controlling and ending chats.
+Here are the slides, handouts for the exercises, and the script 🙂

 Live chat is fast.
 That’s why it’s great for customers, and that’s why it’s a challenge for support professionals.
 Unlike email support, the customer is waiting for answers in real time, and unlike phone support, a live chat agent is often handling multiple conversations simultaneously.

 If you watch the Support Driven Slack, you’ll see questions pop up about live chat at least once per week.
 Along with staffing, two of the biggest concerns with live chat that repeatedly appear are: